 Young Explorers in Botswana has a private use, 6 bedded camp for the exclusive use of your family within the Shinde private concession.
 The camp comes with a professional ranger guide, personal chef, waiter, housekeeper and specialised guides who will paddle you down the Okavango Delta in a mokoro (dugout canoe).
 You can explore the bush at your own pace, deciding on the length and frequency of your bush excursions.

 There is a wide selection of activities planned with the whole family in mind.
 Kids activities are both educational and inspiring.
 Your children will learn how to track game, how to make small animal traps and how to start a fire from two sticks and nothing else.
 They’ll have tracking lessons where they’ll learn to recognise different spoor (tracks), and they’ll spend time in the bush spotting birds and learning their names.
 There are also options to pole a mokoro, drive a game vehicle and shoot an air rifle at tin cans.
 At the end of the safari, kids get aYoung Explorers certificate, t-shirt and cap to remind them of their achievements.
+Young Explorer safaris can be tailored to any length, depending on the ages of the kids, preferences of the family and other added itineraries.
+Here's an outline of what a 4-day Young Explorers safari could look like.

 Get to know your guide, blow off some steam around camp through fun activities and enjoy sundowners overlooking Paul’s Pan.